oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

   Your committed content is now visible to the public on the upstream/main or production repository: oracle-livelabs/&lt;repository&gt;.

+6. We may request some changes to your pull request.
+You need to make those changes as soon as possible.
+As long as your PR is still open, you don't need to create a new PR - new commits will be added automatically.
+You do need to make sure that your branch is still up-to-date with the main branch.

 ## Task 2: Request publishing